BryanWilhite/Blog/presentation/entry/2017/2017-10-11-how-to-improve-your-site-s-ux-and-other-tweeted-links.md

 ---json
 {
   "author": "@BryanWilhite",
-  "content": "How to improve your site’s UX [hotjar.com] JavaScript and Search Engines: What You Should Keep in Mind [noupe.com] Adding colour to historical photos [davidairey.com] Lay down some audio tracks with Qtractor [opensource.com] [open source]\r\n       Inkscap...", "inceptDate": "2017-10-11T14:18:06.0009795-07:00", "isPublished": true,
+  "content": "How to improve your site’s UX [hotjar.com] JavaScript and Search Engines: What You Should Keep in Mind [noupe.com] Adding colour to historical photos [davidairey.com] Lay down some audio tracks with Qtractor [opensource.com] [open source]        Inkscape...", "inceptDate": "2017-10-11T14:18:06.0009795-07:00", "isPublished": true,
   "itemCategory": null,